kestry/GoodDayFishing/README.md

 Game Programming Patterns by Robert Nystrom and further references within

 ###To Do:
-+ Include a compiled executable ready to play
++ Include a compiled executable in GitHub
 + Organize source and assets into their own folders.
 + Recheck segs.